slotrans/commas-first/design_doc.md

     - also possible: right-aligntment of column aliases
     - I prefer aliases to be capitalized (when not double-quoted), but it may be desirable to make this switchable

 - should the `outer` keyword be automatically stripped from `left outer join`?
+    - yes

 - how to lay out `cross join`?

 - can/should we automatically add `1=1` to the `where` clause if not present?
+    - desirable.
+    - also desirable: adding `where 1=1` when no `where` clause is present at all

 - how to handle the set operators: UNION (ALL), INTERSECT, EXCEPT/MINUS ???